Penalty For Being Uninsured

 Health Insurance Penalty for Lack of Coverage or Under-Coverage

-One of the more controversial and debated aspects of the Affordable Care Act is the penalty it imposes on individuals who do not enroll in health insurance by January 1, 2014.
+One of the more controversial and debated aspects of the Affordable Care Act is the penalty it imposes on individuals who do not enroll in major medical insurance by January 1, 2014.
 The penalty applies to the majority of legal residents of the United States and in 2014 they will face a penalty equal to the greater of:

 1) $95 per person with a maximum of $285 for a family